Recommended word list

 instead of sign on

 .
-If the user interface has different words, use those.
+If the user interface uses different words, use those.

 instead of sign into